laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 ## Issues
 - If power is connected and the device is connected to Full size USB, it wakes up immediately after sleeping.
-Fixed after designating the port as internal port
+  Fixed after Full size USB port as internal port
   As a result, if you connect a 3.0 device to the USB, it will be recognized as an internal disk icon.

-- When the battery is in use, the disk not ejected properly after sleeping Fixed with SafeSleepUSB.app or Jettison.app
+- When the battery is in use, the disk not ejected properly after sleeping
+Fixed with SafeSleepUSB.app or Jettison.app

 - WWAN card, LTE available as USIM but not tested yet

 - MicroSD slot not working properly
   If you use Sinetek-rtsx.kext, you can use HFS + formatted SD card, but there are still some problems

 - PCIE front and rear camera (AVStream2500, OV series camera) not recognized

 - Compared to Windows, White Noise occurs a little on speakers

 - In case of new installation, Magic Trackpad 2 touch screen via VoodooI2C, VoodooI2CHID is not immediately recognized and suddenly recognized after specific setup / injection event after personal setting
-Once recognized, the touch screen will not be lost After recognizing the touch screen, the touch pad of the Magnetic Travel Keyboard is disabled, which can be activated using Karabiner
+  Once recognized, the touch screen will not be lost
+  After recognized the touch screen, the touch pad of the Magnetic Travel Keyboard is disabled, which can be activated using Karabiner

 ## Screenshots